-Currie designed their Antirock Front Sway Bar to be mounted in a fixed position with no adjustability.
+RockJock designed its Antirock Front Sway Bar to be mounted in a fixed position with no adjustability.
 This pre-set position will give you the confidence you need to put your Wrangler through its paces on the trail without the need of making any adjustments.
 It should be noted that while the Sway Bar is not adjustable, the included helm jointed sway bar links are.
 Superior Construction.

-This Currie Antirock Front Sway Bar is crafted from 3/4" (19.05mm) diameter SAE 4130 heat treated steel rod for superior strength.
+This RockJock Antirock Front Sway Bar is crafted from 3/4-inch (19.05mm) diameter SAE 4130 heat treated steel rod for superior strength.
 The Sway Bar and Sway Bar Arms are completed in a tough semi-gloss black powder coated finish to take on years of performance by preventing corrosion and wear.
 Delron Bushings.

 The included Bushings are manufactured from a high quality Delron material that features a low coefficient of friction and are considerably stiffer than the soft factory rubber bushings.
 This makes Delron Bushings the perfect upgrade replacement to significantly reduce deflection under load, which in turn improves the off-road handling performance of your Wrangler.
 Bolt-on Design.

-Currie designed their Antirock Sway Bar to be a straight forward bolt-on installation.
+RockJock designed its Antirock Sway Bar to be a straight forward bolt-on installation.
 Using the existing factory mounting points, this Sway Bar installs with no modifications required.
 This kit includes the sway bar, bolt-on steel frame brackets, delron bushings, arms, and adjustable length helm jointed sway bar links.
-Two Year Warranty.
+Two-Year Warranty.

-Currie Enterprises products are warranted to be free from defects in material and workmanship under normal use and service for a period of (2) two years from the date of sale to the original purchaser.
+RockJock products are warrantied to be free from defects in material and workmanship under normal use and service for a period of 2 years from the date of sale to the original purchaser.
 Some exclusions may apply, please see manufacturer's warranty for details.
 Application.

-The Currie Antirock Front Swaybar System is designed for use on 2007-2018 Jeep Wrangler JK and JK Unlimited models.
+The RockJock Antirock Front Swaybar System is designed for use on 2007-2018 Jeep Wrangler JK and JK Unlimited models.
 Technical Note.

-This Currie Antirock Front Sway Bar has a different sway rate than the stock bar and is intended for off road use.
+This RockJock Antirock Front Sway Bar has a different sway rate than the stock bar and is intended for off road use.
 It can be used on road, but it will not

 provide the same on road handling due to increased body roll.